 The upside of being a good person is that there are very, very few things that people can use against you.
 The downside is that once the bad people figure out what makes you tick, it becomes a piece of cake for them to manipulate you.
 This is exactly what happens with Nina.

 Having worked for Omniscient, she knew everything about how the System worked.
 Even if she didn’t, she was smart enough to figure it out on her own.
-She was the only one talented enough to work her way around the surveillance and hack the System.
+She was the only one talented enough to work her way around surveillance and hacking the system.
 But she wouldn’t do it voluntarily.
-She is not a bad person and money wouldn’t lure her into committing a terrible invasion of privacy, especially when she has committed absolutely no crime before this.
+She is not a bad person, and money wouldn’t lure her into committing a terrible invasion of privacy, especially since she had committed absolutely no crime before this.
 She can’t even be threatened because the System would log it in as a crime and the plan would break down before it even starts.

 The thing that Nina really cares about is her family.
 She has only two people important enough to do anything for.
 If one of them was to be in danger, or one of them was severely harmed, she would be bound to take extreme measures for their sake.
 Judite knows that.
 She has been keeping an eye on Nina for a while, which is why she knows her weaknesses and exactly how to manipulate her.
 She hires a hitman from outside the city, which means he doesn’t have a drone, to kill Nina’s father.
 Then, she uses her grief to manipulate her into planning the hack of the System.